recallnet/agent-cli/docs/instructions/instructions.md

      - Prompt the user to create a new agent OR update an existing one
    - Provide visualization of agent performance and alerts

+7. **Meta-Agent Facilitation**
+   - After setting up the agent, the CLI tool should not terminate but transition to a meta-agent role
+   - Automatically start the configured agent for the user with `pnpm start --characters="characters/eliza.character.json"`
+   - The CLI's LLM provider becomes a meta-agent that:
+     - Acts as an intelligent intermediary between the user and the created agent
+     - Maintains awareness of the project setup, installed plugins, and trading strategy
+     - Communicates with the agent through the terminal using natural language
+     - Helps translate user intentions into effective prompts for the agent
+     - Provides context and explanations for the agent's responses
+   - The terminal becomes a shared communication channel where:
+     - Users can enter high-level requests
+     - The meta-agent interprets these and communicates with the agent
+     - The meta-agent can enhance or explain the agent's responses
+   - This creates a powerful bootstrapping experience where the meta-agent leverages its setup knowledge to help the user immediately get value from their newly created agent

 ## Step 3: LLM-Powered Strategy Refinement

 The CLI will use the provided API key to assist in refining and optimizing the trading strategy: